andrewheiss/notebook/content/project/diss-ingos-in-autocracies/survey.md

     - No

-*Q1.5*: In how many countries does your organization work?
+*Q2.5*: In how many countries does your organization work?

 :   Numeric text field

     If more than 5, let them choose whichever ones?

-*Q1.6a–d*: Besides the country where your organization has its headquarters country, where does your country work?
+*Q2.6a–d*: Besides the country where your organization has its headquarters country, where does your country work?

 :   Autocomplete text field populated with a list of countries

     Verify that it's not the same as their home country

-    Ask this question 1–4 times, depending on Q1.5
+    Ask this question 1–4 times, depending on Q2.5

 ---

 # Organizational questions

-*Q2.1*: Which issues does your organization focus on?
+*Q3.1*: Which issues does your organization focus on? (select all that apply)

 :   Multiple answers allowed